Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 8.md

     =>recompile myprog

 The clean target enables you to delete all binaries to start fresh.
-    .phony tells make that "clean" is ont a file
+    .phony tells make that "clean" is not a file

 NOTE: make/example2 => use arguments to generalize the makefile